BuckWheatTea/Bioinformatics-Algorithems/README.md

 ## Introduction

 Using Julia and Python to implement some bioinformatics algorithms mentioned by the book Bioinformatics Algorithms -- An Active Learning Approach, 2nd Edition" by Phillip Compeau &amp; Pavel Pevzner.
+You can checked detailed introduction in the Julia or Python files.
+This project are still in progress.

-## Important Methods which has been implemented
+## Important Methods

 ### BioPatternMatch